Is La Paz Safe for Solo Female Travelers?

 In La Paz, petty crimes such as pickpocketing, purse snatching, and theft from backpacks or luggage are quite common, especially in crowded areas like local markets, public transport, and tourist hotspots.
 Be vigilant and careful in safeguarding your belongings.
 It's recommended to carry only what you need for the day and leave valuable items in a secure place.
 Having copies of your important documents is also a good way to prevent issues if your originals get lost or stolen.

-Is La Paz safe to travel?
+Is La Paz worth visiting?

-Solo travel experience
+Solo travel

 I will definitely be traveling back to La Paz to learn more about their culture.
 Sopocachi was a very safe area.
 Air BnB is the way to go if you do not want to stay in a Hostal.
 The night life is great here as well.